Ohio State University: Student organizations

 Each year, students may sign up to participate in BuckeyeThon, Ohio State's student-led philanthropy.
 The organization hosts events throughout the year to support the hematology/oncology/bone marrow transplant unit at Nationwide Children's Hospital in Columbus.
 Each February, thousands of students and community members attend BuckeyeThon's signature event, a Dance Marathon consisting of two separate 12-hour shifts.
-In the past 15 years, students have raised over $5 million to support treatment, research, and various therapies at the hospital.
+Between 2001 and 2016, students raised over $5 million to support treatment, research, and therapies at the hospital.
 Unique to BuckeyeThon is the use of an operational fund separate from the main philanthropic cancer fund.
-As a registered non-profit, BuckeyeThon is subject to university audit and issues gift receipts through the Foundation.
+As a registered non-profit, BuckeyeThon is subject to university audits and issues gift receipts through the university's foundation.

 Ohio State has several student-managed publications and media outlets.
 The Makio is the official yearbook.
 The Makio's sales plummeted by 60% during the early 1970s; the organization went bankrupt and stopped publication during the late 1970s.
 The book was revived from 1985 to 1994 and again in 2000, thanks to several student organizations.
 The Lantern is the school's daily newspaper and has operated as a laboratory newspaper in the School of Communication (formerly the School of Journalism) since 1881.
-Mosaic is a literary magazine published by Ohio State, which features undergraduate fiction, poetry and art.
+Mosaic is a literary magazine published by Ohio State, which features undergraduate fiction, poetry, and art.
 The Sundial is a student-written and -published humor magazine.
 Founded in 1911, it is one of the oldest humor magazines in the country, but has not been published without large interruptions.
 Ohio State has two improvisational comedy groups that regularly perform around campus and across the U.S. There are two student-run radio stations: AROUSE, the music station, is home to over 100 student DJs, streaming music and independent content, and Scarlet and Gray Sports Radio.
 Students also operate a local cable TV channel known as Buckeye TV, which airs primarily on the campus closed cable system operated by the Office of the Chief Information Officer (OCIO).